1. Home

 What is an Elevator Pitch?

-Table of contents: DefinitionSituations and Ares of ApplicationTipsExampleDownloadNotes
+Table of contents: DefinitionSituations and aresCore elements – ExampleQuestions from the fieldDownloadNotes

 Smartpedia: An elevator pitch is a concise verbal presentation of an idea that is promoted by name in an elevator to attract the interest of a decision maker.

-A lift pitch refers to the concise verbal presentation of an idea within a short time – according to the name, the duration of a ride in a lift.
-The aim is to gain the interest of a decision-maker in order to promote
+An elevator pitch refers to the concise verbal presentation of an idea within a short period of time – the length of a ride in an elevator, as the name suggests.
+The aim is to promote

 • an idea,